 - Mindfulness-based cognitive therapy.
 This may be advised (if available) for people who are currently well but have had three or more episodes of depression.
 This therapy is a specialist type of talking treatment.
 There is good evidence that it can help to prevent the recurrence of depression.
 The therapy is typically done in groups of 8 to 15 people.
 It consists of weekly two-hour meetings over about eight weeks.
 There are then four follow-up sessions in the 12 months after the end of treatment.

 Some related conditions

 Some women develop depression just after having a baby.
-See separate leaflet called Postnatal Depression for details.
+See separate leaflet called Postnatal Depression for more details.

 In some people, depression can alternate with periods of elation and overactivity (mania or hypomania).
 This is called bipolar disorder (sometimes called manic depression).
 Treatment tends to include mood stabilising medicines such as lithium.
-See separate leaflet called Bipolar Disorder for details.
+See separate leaflet called Bipolar Disorder for more details.

 Seasonal affective disorder (SAD)

 Some people develop recurrent depression in the winter months only.
 This is called seasonal affective disorder (SAD).
 For people in the UK with SAD, symptoms of depression usually develop each year sometime between September and November.
 They then continue until March or April.
 You and your doctor, may not realise for several years that you have SAD.
 This is because recurring depression is quite common.
 You may have been treated for depression several times over the years before it is realised that you have the seasonal pattern of SAD.
 Treatment of SAD is similar to other types of depression.
 However, light therapy is also effective.
-See separate leaflet called Seasonal Affective Disorder for details.
+See separate leaflet called Seasonal Affective Disorder for more details.